YuhengSun/reproduce_F/README.md

 After removing scaffolds, 98506 observations from Francesco's dataset, 30.4% negative values; 98480 observations from my dataset, 32.2% negative values.

 After removing negative values, genome-wide F<sub>ST</sub> was 0.024 for Francesco's dataset, 0.012 for mine.
-(0.024 was what I got running his code, but he reported 0.014 in his thesis.)
+(0.024 was what I got running his code, but he reported 0.014 in his thesis.
+But in his figure, it looked more like 0.024.)

 His plot:
 ![](images/FST_F.jpg)